Court dismisses suit against Apremdo Chief

 They also prayed the court, presided over by Justice Hannah Taylor, for an order for the cancellation of the names of the second and third defendants from the National Register of Chiefs as they were entered fraudulently.

-The plaintiffs claimed that the defendants, notwithstanding being non-royals, the late Chief funeral rites had not been performed and also not possessing the Black Stool, were preparing to celebrate the annual Kundum Festival.
+The plaintiffs claimed that the defendants, notwithstanding being non-royals, the late Chief's funeral rites had not been performed and also did not possess the Black Stool, we're preparing to celebrate the annual Kundum Festival.

 The duo contended that per the decision of the Judicial Committee, the plaintiffs were not the Queenmother and Regent of Apremdo, and, therefore, had no capacity to mount the action.